Documentation Index

 What nono does about it

-When WSL2 is detected:--capability-elevationis automatically disabled with a warning- Proxy-only network mode (
+--capability-elevation is automatically disabled with a warning

---credential,--network-profile) is rejected by default to prevent unenforced execution - All other features continue to work normally
+- All other features continue to work normally

 Credential Proxy on WSL2

-On native Linux (including pre-Landlock-V4 kernels), the credential proxy’s network lockdown is enforced via seccomp user notification — the supervisor validates everyconnect/bind call.
+On native Linux (including pre-Landlock-V4 kernels), the credential proxy’s network lockdown is enforced via seccomp user notification — the supervisor validates every connect/bind call.
 On WSL2, this enforcement is unavailable.

 By default, nono refuses to run in proxy-only mode on WSL2 rather than silently losing network enforcement.
 You will see: